bruce-mig/cqrs/README.md

-# CQRS Design Pattern with Apache Kafka & Spring Boot
+# CQRS Design Pattern with Apache Kafka & Apache Avro

 This project demonstrates the implementation of the **CQRS (Command Query Responsibility Segregation)** design pattern in a **Products Microservice**.
 It leverages **Apache Kafka** for event-driven communication and **Spring Boot** for building a robust and scalable microservices.